-The day also gives international partners, companies and foundations a chance to showcase their efforts and reflect on how to scale up what has worked.
+The day also gives international partners, companies, and foundations a chance to showcase their efforts and reflect on how to scale up what has worked.

 Facts about Malaria

 - Malaria is caused by the Plasmodium parasite.
 The parasite can be spread to humans through the bites of infected female Anopheles mosquitoes called ‘malaria vectors’.
-When mosquito bites parasite is released into the bloodstream.
+When a mosquito bites parasite is released into the bloodstream.

 - Plasmodium falciparum is responsible for the majority of malaria deaths globally and is the most prevalent species in sub-Saharan Africa.

-- Plasmodium vivax, is the second most significant species and is prevalent in Southeast Asia and Latin America.
+- Plasmodium vivax is the second most significant species and is prevalent in Southeast Asia and Latin America.